OhadLibai/XML/README.md

-National Park is the theme of the data stored in the database
+National Parks is the theme of the data stored in the database